Jalisco New Generation Cartel: Arrests

-From 2015 to 2025, prominent CJNG leaders who were also brother-in-laws of El Mencho, Abigael González Valencia, Gerardo González Valencia, and José González Valencia would be arrested and extradited to the United States at later dates.
-While in the United States, Gerardo would be given a life sentence in July 2023 after accepting a guilty plea related to drug trafficking charges, while José would be given a 30 year sentence after accepting a guilty plea to less extreme drug trafficking charges in June 2025.
-In January 2016, fellow El Mencho brother-in-law Elvis González Valencia would be arrested as well, though he would be later released in December 2016.

-In 2018, two more El Mencho brother-in-laws, Arnulfo and Ulises Gonzalez Valencia, would be arrested as well.
+From 2015 to 2025, prominent CJNG leaders who were also brother-in-laws of El Mencho, Abigael González Valencia, Gerardo González Valencia, and José González Valencia was arrested and extradited to the United States at later dates.
+While in the United States, Gerardo was given a life sentence in July 2023 after accepting a guilty plea related to drug trafficking charges, while José was given a 30 year sentence after accepting a guilty plea to less extreme drug trafficking charges in June 2025.
+In January 2016, fellow El Mencho brother-in-law Elvis González Valencia was arrested as well, though he was later released in December 2016.
+In 2018, two more El Mencho brother-in-laws, Arnulfo and Ulises Gonzalez Valencia, was arrested as well.
 In May 2019, the U.S. government acknowledged that Ulises Gonzalez Valencia, a key CJNG leader who had been issued new Office of Foreign Assets Control sanctions, had in fact been arrested in 2018.

 In July 2018, Mexican authorities arrested José Guadalupe Rodríguez Castillo (alias 'El 15'), a local leader of the cartel.
 His arrest is related to the disappearance of three Italian businessmen in the Southern Jalisco town of Tecalitlán in January 2018.

-In March 2019, a senior CJNG leader, who chose to remain anonymous and was only identified as "El 20," was arrested by Mexican authorities.
+In March 2019, a senior CJNG leader, who chose to remain anonymous and was only identified as "El 20", was arrested by Mexican authorities.
 "El 20", who remained anonymous, was second-in-command to the CJNG.
 More than 80 elements of 41 Military Zone, as well as the Navy, and the Federal Police, as well as four CJNG members who also remained anonymous, were also arrested with "El 20."

 In April 2019, Adrián Alonso Guerrero Covarrubias, known as "El 8" or "El M", was arrested for drug trafficking and kidnapping.
 Guerrero served as head of the cartel's operations in the Ciénega and northern Los Altos regions in Jalisco and all of southeastern Guanajuato, and is the godson to cartel leader Nemesio Oseguera Cervantes.

-In February 2020, El Mencho's daughter Jessica Johana, 33, known as "La Negra" was arrested in Washington D.C. when she went to see her brother Ruben who was extradited in the US for drug trafficking.
+In February 2020, El Mencho's daughter Jessica Johana, 33, known as "La Negra" was arrested in Washington D.C. when she went to see her brother Rubén who was extradited in the US for drug trafficking.
 She was charged with engaging in transactions or dealings in properties with businesses blacklisted by the Treasury Department and providing financial support to the CJNG.
 She pleaded guilty on 12 March 2021, and on 11 June was sentenced to 21/2 years in prison.